anmalkov/custom-authorization/README.md

   Solution should not mix a business logic (to define the access permissions for a user) with a platform logic (to allow or prevent the access to a resource based on the user's permissions) to make the code easier to read and maintain.
 - **Extensibility and simplicity**
   Solution should be generic and provide a simple way to inject a business logic to provide or restrict an access for a user.
 It will reduce the costs by speeding up implementation and simplifying integration.
+- **Security review**
+  Building an authorization pattern requires careful attention to security.
+Any specific implementation should be reviewed with careful attention and planning.
+This example pattern illustrates the basic useable service pattern but does not include fundemental security details (logging, token handling, encryption standards, session managment, etc).
+Identifying and addressing solutions to these details will be required for specific implementations.

 ## The solution